When Control Isn't the Real Issue: Understanding the Hidden Needs of Emotionally Abusive Partners

 People with narcissistic personality disorder (NPD), emotional abusers, fit in the second category.

-This means narcissists doesn’t want control because they are strong, abusers want control because they are emotionally dysregulated and cannot tolerate:
+This means narcissists do not want control because they are strong, abusers want control because they are emotionally dysregulated and cannot tolerate:

 • Shame